DenisM03/PowerBI_Project---HR_Analytics_Dashboard/README.md

 * Ayanna Atkins has maximum SL% ie.10.71%.

 ### Credit
-Thank you, Codebasics, Hemanand Vadivel Sir  & Dhaval Patel Sir, for the resources,guidlines and for sharing your experience and knowledge.
+Thank you, Codebasics, Hemanand Vadivel Sir  & Dhaval Patel Sir, for the resources,guidlines and for sharing your experience and knowledge thruogh this project.